-A blog, in particular WordPress, is an economical and easy way to bring your website alive.
+A blog is an economical and easy way to bring your website alive.
 A lively website is a magnet for visitors and search engines alike – and that is good for business.

 If I mention the word blog to a customer, their eyes instantly say ‘no’ and I know why.
 To many people a blog is a place where opinionated people sprout their opinions; it’s rough and ready, and usually amateur.

-But blogs have changed, especially WordPress blogs.
+But blogs have changed.
 So much so that it is better to call it a content management system (CMS) to avoid confusion – and instant rejection.

 This website – conduitcomms.com – is a blog in its entirety.
-The portfolio, the slider, the pages, and the sidebars showing our Facebook followers are all powerful tools that are available in the WordPress system.
+The portfolio, the slider, the pages, and the sidebars all powerful tools that are available as part of your blog.